vanzonr/rarray/tutorial.md

  {5,5,5,5},
  {5,5,5,5}}
 ```
-The default way of zeroing missing elements that one gets by no using
+The default way of zeroing missing elements that one gets by not using
-a `ra::MISSING` argument can also be established by
+a `ra::MISSING` argument, can also be established by
 passing `ra::MISSING::DEFAULT` as the second argument to the
 `fill` method.